podfuse676-jpg/foodiefrenzy/ADMIN_DEPLOYMENT_GUIDE.md

 # Admin Panel Deployment Guide for Vercel

-This guide will help you deploy the Foodie Frenzy admin panel to Vercel.
+This guide will help you deploy the Lakeshore Convenience admin panel to Vercel.

 ## Prerequisites